 Adapted from Tide and Thyme

-Once all the fries have been cooked, return the oil to 375 degrees F. Add the first set of cooked fries and fry until golden and crisp, 1-2 minutes.
+- Once all the fries have been cooked, return the oil to 375˚F (190˚C).
+Add the first set of cooked fries and fry until golden and crisp, 1-2 minutes.
 Remove to towel-lined baking sheet.
 Repeat with remaining fries.

-Serve immediately with salt, vinegar, and Old Bay Seasonings (optional).
+- Serve immediately with salt, vinegar, and Old Bay Seasoning (optional).